joey-qytyku/OS-90-i386/docs/Scheduler.md

 IRQ 0 has a special upper half C handler which runs the scheduler.
 It modifies the register dump on the stack to the next process to run and loads floating point environments if needed.
 When switching, the page directory belonging to the process is placed in CR3 and this PD points the the kernel and user pages.

 The FPU uses lazy switching, which means that the FP register context stays until anothe program tries to use them.
-This improves context switching performance greatly.
+This improves context switching performance.
 On newer processors, it is known to be a potential security risk.

 The kernel manipulates FPU registers in C because it does not use them for anything but task switching.